The Research Unit for Indigenous Language (RUIL) was established in 2013 and is the first of its kind in Australia.

 The research unit is centred around a team from the School of Languages and Linguistics with an exemplary record in research on the languages of Indigenous communities in both Australia and the region.
 The University of Melbourne is the national (and global) leader in this important area of research.

 The RUIL team comprises core research staff with a variety of specialisations, working on languages in Australia and in the surrounding region (including Indonesia and Vanuatu).
 Team members also work closely with a range of external collaborators (see RUIL associates).
 The team is supported by a project officer who also facilitates ongoing training and outreach activities.
 Key staff associated with the research unit all have substantial track records of publications and ARC and other competitive grants in the area, and an established history of collaboration.
-The research unit is guided and advised by an external Steering Committee that includes experts from a range of organisations across the country.

 Thanks to Jenny Green for the sand-and-wire image used throughout the RUIL website and associated media.

 In 2017 RUIL received Duncan Leary’s extraordinary multi-million dollar bequest for the research of Australian Indigenous languages.
 This generous bequest – the largest ever for the research of Australian languages – has ensured that RUIL’s activities to strengthen Indigenous language research and support Indigenous communities in their language-related goals can continue into perpetuity.